ehsanmok/spark-lp/README.md

-# spark-lp (WIP)
+# spark-lp

-This package offers an implementation of [Mehrohra's predictor-corrector interior point algorithm](https://en.wikipedia.org/wiki/Mehrotra_predictor%E2%80%93corrector_method), described in [numerical optimization]([http://www.springer.com/gp/book/9780387303031]), on top of Apache Spark to solve large-scale [linear programming](https://en.wikipedia.org/wiki/Linear_programming) problems.
+This package offers an implementation of [Mehrohra's predictor-corrector interior point algorithm](https://en.wikipedia.org/wiki/Mehrotra_predictor%E2%80%93corrector_method), described in my thesis [Distributed linear programming with Apache Spark](https://open.library.ubc.ca/cIRcle/collections/ubctheses/24/items/1.0340337], to solve **large-scale** [linear programming](https://en.wikipedia.org/wiki/Linear_programming) problems at the lowest cost using Apache Spark.

 Linear programming has the following standard form:

 	minimize c^T x
 	subject to Ax=b and x >= 0

 where `c, b` are given vectors ((.)^T is the traspose operation), `A` is a given `m` by `n` matrix and `x` is the objective vector.
-We assume that `A` the number of rows (equations) is at most equal to the number of columns (unknowns) (`m <= n`) and `A` has full row rank, thus `AA^T` is invertible.
+We assume that in `A` the number of rows (equations) is at most equal to the number of columns (unknowns) (`m <= n`) and `A` has full row rank, thus `AA^T` is invertible.

 ## Example

-The following is an example of using spark-lp to solve a linear programming problem
+The following is an example of using spark-lp *locally* to solve a linear programming problem in parallel with 2 cores and 2 partitions:

 	import org.apache.spark.{SparkConf, SparkContext}
 	import org.apache.spark.mllib.linalg.{DenseVector, Vector, Vectors}